ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFDocument.rst

 	Effectively this removes the "annotation or "widget" type of these objects, but keeps the appearance of the objects.

-	:param bakeAnnots: boolean Whether to bake annotations or not.
+	:param boolean bakeAnnots: Whether to bake annotations or not.
 Defaults to true.
-	:param bakeWidgets: boolean Whether to bake widgets or not.
+	:param boolean bakeWidgets: Whether to bake widgets or not.
 Defaults to true.

 .. method:: PDFDocument.prototype.newGraftMap()

 	Create a graft map on the destination document, so that objects that have already been copied can be found again.
 Each graft map should only be used with one source document.
 Make sure to create a new graft map for each source document used.

-	:returns: PDFGraftMap.
+	:returns: `PDFGraftMap`

 	.. code-block::